pypeit/PypeIt/doc/cookbook.rst

 This includes mask by mask for multi-slit observations.

 Place the science + calibrations in one folder.
-Copy bias (and dark) frames in each folder as needed.
+Copy bias (and dark) frames into each folder as needed.

 Or, put them all in one folder and proceed carefully.
 We will refer to that folder as RAWDIR

-The raw images can be gzip compressed although the Python FITS reader works much more slowly on gzipped files.
+The raw images can be gzip-compressed although the Python FITS reader works much more slowly on gzipped files.

 1. Setup